taiebrafik1998/story_creator_ia/README.md

 ## overview

-The app utilizes computer  models for image to text  detection (Salesforce/blip-image-captioning-large)  to extract text from the images. add to that, it employs a  general model that create a fun storry to convert the recognized text into audio, providing an accessible user experience.
+The app utilizes computer  models for image to text  detection (Salesforce/blip-image-captioning-large)  to generat text from the images. add to that, it employs a  general model that create a fun storry for childreen .

 ## screen shoot of app
 <img width="924" alt="first" src="https://github.com/taiebrafik1998/story_creator_ia/assets/84631421/8e908ff5-f159-4303-ab40-3ec5397d43e9">